 We have more on the Knicks:

 - Brown has trimmed the rotation to nine players in the past two games, Winfield notes.
 Against the Bulls on Sunday, Brown went with Josh Hart, Landry Shamet, Miles McBride and Jordan Clarkson off the bench.
-On Monday, with Mitchell Robinson sitting for load management purposes, Shamet moved into the lineup and Guerschon Yabusele played on the second unit.
+On Monday, with Mitchell Robinson sitting for load management purposes, Shamet moved into the starting lineup and Guerschon Yabusele played on the second unit.
 “The last two nights were the best I’ve done for them in terms of rotations.
 They kinda sorta knew when they were coming out or going in, who was going to play together,” Brown said.

-- Robinson’s availability is somewhat of a mystery, Jared Schwartz of the New York Post writes.
+- Robinson’s availability remains something of a mystery, Jared Schwartz of the New York Post writes.
 Robinson has only played a combined 33 minutes through the first seven games.
 Left ankle injury management is the club’s reasons for limiting his minutes and game appearances.
 Don’t expect that to change.
 “We’ll keep doing that throughout the course of the year.
 Whatever they tell me, I’m gonna do,” Brown said.

-- Despite hand and ankle injuries, Hart contributed 12 points with 10 rebounds and five assists in just 26 minutes on Monday.
+- Despite dealing with hand and ankle injuries, Hart contributed 12 points with 10 rebounds and five assists in just 26 minutes on Monday.
 “Basically been banged up and hurt for what, three months?”
 Hart said, per Stefan Bondy of the New York Post.
 “Little frustrating, but it comes with the territory.
 It comes with being in a contact sport, so it is what it is.”

 So wait – NY sports writers were wrong – 5 games isn’t enough to judge a new coach and his system?
 Imagine that.